cortsf/quterofi/README.md

 - Call with `--string <arg>` to start writing with string ARG already set

 - Call with `--invert` to treat the last word as a search engine alias.
 If your search string is `hello world ddg`, the underlying command will be `:open ddg hello world`, if and only if there is a search engine with alias `ddg` declared in your [engines.toml](#engines) file.
 This behavior is for **-kb-accept-entry**, you can also accept your entry with **-kb-custom-2** for your string to be interpreted verbatim (`:open hello world ddg`).
-Note: When using `--invert`, Qb could still interpret the first word in the underlying `:open hello world ddg` as a search engine, this behavior could be deactivated, see: #6 on the issue tracker.

 - Call with `--history` to open the history menu directly (You can also enter this menu using **-kb-custom-6** in the main menu)